Moving to Australia

 Additional Removals Services to Australia

 As you likely know, getting you and your belongings into Australia can be a tricky business if you don’t seek help.
-Luckily, with over thirty years’ experience, we know exactly what visa you need and what paperwork needs to be completed.
-If we can, we take some of the burden for you.
-But, if this isn’t possible, we provide you with all the correct forms and guide you through the filling in of each one if you are having problems.
+Luckily, with many decades of experience, we know exactly what visa you need and what paperwork needs to be completed.
+Where possible, we can help complete your custom forms for you.
+Alternatively, we provide you with all the correct forms and guide you through the filling in of each one if required.
 Britannia will make sure a detailed inventory accompanies your shipment and will make you aware of any prohibited and restricted items that cannot enter Australia.

 Concerned you can’t take your pets to Australia?
 Worried about insurance?
-Would you like to take your care with you?
-Keep calm and call Britannia International movers today, or check out some of our additional removal services below.
+Keep calm and contact Britannia International Movers today or check out some of our additional removal services below.

 Storage